 Monitoring Cloud Environments and Digital Transformation

-Mark Banfield – Yeah, no, definitely in terms of public cloud, I know you’re using LogicMonitor, to monitor some of those cloud environments say you yourself as Aurora are using public cloud, obviously, but also your customers are.
+Mark Banfield – In terms of public cloud, I know you’re using LogicMonitor to monitor some of those cloud environments.
+You yourself as Aurora are using public cloud, obviously, but also your customers are.
 Is that something that’s accelerating the move to use of public cloud like AWS, Google, Microsoft?

-Ant Molloy – Well, we’re massive user cloud.
-So yes, we’re Aurora.
-We’ve been on that journey, probably for last two to three years.
-I think some of our customers who are delivering a breakfix that tends to be not cloud.
-I don’t really distinguish between a cloud environment or an non premise environment.
+Ant Molloy – Well, we’re massive users of the cloud.
+So yes, at Aurora we’ve been on that journey, probably for last two to three years.
+I think some of our customers who are delivering a breakfix, that tends to be not on the cloud.
+I don’t really distinguish between a cloud environment or an on-premise environment.
 I just see those as devices and we’re looking at the health of those devices.
-And if something goes wrong, we just using consistent way to manage it.
+And if something goes wrong, we just using a consistent way to manage it.
 And that single pane of glass.
 It’s all about service up time.
 It’s all about service performance.
-And the fact that we can bring that together into one is great for us, ’cause we literally don’t want any more tools.
+And the fact that we can bring that together into one is great for us, because we literally don’t want any more tools.

 Proactive Monitoring, AIOps and Automation